Bild: Editorial leanings

 Editors work on producing an issue of Bild, 1977 in West Berlin.
 Previous front pages are affixed to the wall behind them.

 From the outset, the editorial drift was conservative and nationalist.
 The GDR was referred to as the Soviet Occupation Zone (German: Sowjetische Besatzungszone or SBZ).
 The usage continued well into the 1980s, when Bild began to use the GDR's official name cautiously, putting it in quotation marks.
 Bild (along with fellow Springer tabloid B.Z.) heavily influenced public opinion against the West German student movement and left-wing terrorism in the years following 1966, and was blamed by some for the climate that contributed to the assassination attempt on activist Rudi Dutschke in 1968—a popular catchphrase in left-wing circles sympathetic to student radicalism was "Bild hat mitgeschossen!" ("Bild shot at him too!").

 In 1977 investigative journalist Günter Wallraff worked for four months as an editor for the Bild tabloid in Hanover, giving himself the pseudonym of "Hans Esser".
 In his books Der Aufmacher ("Lead Story") and Zeugen der Anklage ("Witnesses for the Prosecution") he portrays his experiences on the editorial staff of the paper and the journalism which he encountered there.
 The staff commonly displayed contempt for humanity, a lack of respect for the privacy of ordinary people and widespread conduct of unethical research and editing techniques.
 Wallraff's investigations were also the basis for the 1990 film The Man Inside.

 After the fall of the Berlin Wall and the end of the Cold War in Europe, Bild focused on celebrity stories and became less political.
 Despite its general support for Germany's conservative parties and especially former chancellor Helmut Kohl, its rhetoric, still populist in tone, is less fierce than it was thirty years ago.
 Its traditionally less conservative Sunday paper Bild am Sonntag even supported Gerhard Schröder, a Social Democrat, in his bid for chancellor in 1998.

 In 2004, Bild started to cooperate with fast-food giant McDonald's to sell the tabloid at its 1,000 fast-food restaurants in Germany.
 The cooperation still goes on, often enough by advertising the restaurant chain in "news" articles.
 Photos of young, topless women appeared on Bild's page one below the fold as Seite-eins-Mädchen or "Page One Girls".
 On 9 March 2012 Bild announced the elimination of the "Page One Girls", instead moving its suggestive photos to its inside pages.

-In 2004 Bild was publicly reprimanded twelve times by the Deutscher Presserat (German Press Council).
+In 2004, Bild was publicly reprimanded twelve times by the Deutscher Presserat (German Press Council).
 This amounts for a third of the reprimands this self-regulation council of the German press declared that year.
 Up until 2012, it had received more reprimands than any other newspaper from this watchdog body.

+In 2011, the left-leaning Der Spiegel magazine accused Bild of pushing Germany further right and questioned Bilds moral standards and journalistic quality.

 After Julian Reichelt became editor in 2018, Bild took a generally anti-Angela Merkel line, and strengthened its anti-Putin, pro-NATO, pro-Israel position.

-The left-leaning Spiegel magazine often accuses Bild of pushing Germany further right and questions Bilds moral standards and journalistic quality.